Location template

 Let's recap

-Finding a therapist in Idaho Falls is manageable when you know what to expect and keep a few options open.
+Counseling in Idaho Falls is manageable when you know what to expect and stay open on format.

-- Virtual therapy can widen your options across eastern Idaho, especially for rural areas.
+- Telehealth widens access across eastern Idaho, especially for rural areas and winter commutes

 If this is an emergency